What is chickenpox?

 Chickenpox is caused by the varicella-zoster virus.
 It can spread easily.
 You can get it from an infected person who sneezes, coughs, or shares food or drinks.
 You can also get it if you touch the fluid from a chickenpox blister.

 A person who has chickenpox can spread the virus even before he or she has any symptoms.
 Chickenpox is most easily spread from 2 to 3 days before the rash appears until all the blisters have crusted over.

-You are at risk for chickenpox if you have never had the illness and have not had the chickenpox vaccine.
+You are at risk for chickenpox if you have never had the illness and haven't had the chickenpox vaccine.
 If someone you live with gets chickenpox, your risk is even higher because of the close contact.

 What are the symptoms?

-The first symptoms of chickenpox often are a fever, a headache, and a sore throat.
-You or your child may feel sick, tired, and not very hungry.
-The chickenpox rash usually appears about 1 or 2 days after the first symptoms start.
-Some children get the chickenpox rash without having a fever or other early symptoms.
+The first symptoms of chickenpox usually develop about 14 to 16 days after contact with a person infected with the virus.
+Most people feel sick and have a fever, a decreased appetite, a headache, a cough, and a sore throat.
+The itchy chickenpox rash usually appears about 1 or 2 days after the first symptoms start.

 After a chickenpox red spot appears, it usually takes about 1 or 2 days for the spot to go through all its stages.
 This includes blistering, bursting, drying, and crusting over.
 New red spots will appear every day for up to 5 to 7 days.